 This is largely because Super White Granite isn’t as abundant as a material like wood for a countertop.
 It’s really only found in Brazil – in a particular quarry at that.
 So, Super White Granite does tend to come at a higher cost than more readily available materials.

-Is Super White Granite Quartzite or Dolomite?
+Is It Quartzite or Dolomite?

 Because quartzite is often used because of its resemblance to marble, it’s easy to see why some might assume that Super White Granite is a type of quartzite.
 Super White Granite countertops are actually made up of another type of rock – dolomite.

-Super White Granite also benefits from an ability to treat the material or add a few final touches with a polish or finish.
+Super White Granite also benefits from the ability to treat the material or add a few final touches with a polish or finish.
 This is far more than just aesthetics too – although you have plenty of flexibility here too.

-While Super White Granite kitchen countertops and marble kitchen countertops may look similar, there is one distinct advantage that Super White Granite has over marble.
+While Super White Granite and marble kitchen countertops may look similar, there is one distinct advantage that Super White Granite has over marble.
 That is that Super White Granite is naturally resistant to stains while marble isn’t.
 So, that splash of sauce on the counter isn’t as catastrophic as you might think.

 A polished finish helps to further protect your countertop from stains by decreasing porosity.
 If you want the aesthetic appeal to stick around, though, you’ll want to make sure you keep up with regular cleanings and clean up any messes as soon as they happen.

 If a polished look isn’t quite for you, a more matte appearance is achievable with a honed finish on your Super White Granite countertop.
-The surface of the material is ground down to achieve this type of finish and the result is a rather flat, even finish that is a bit gentler than a polished finish.
+The surface of the material is ground down to achieve this type of finish, and the result is a rather flat, even finish that is a bit gentler than a polished finish.

 Unfortunately, there are a few practical costs to a honed finish.
 The process of honing the Super White Granite countertop can make it easier to stain the stone.
 If you want to make sure it looks great for years to come, make sure to keep up with sealing the stone and keeping it as clean as possible.